 - Cardiac-related problems: Normally, the CNS can quickly and precisely adjust the heart’s pumping activity to account for increasing or decreasing demands on the body.
 However, when the CNS is flooded with dopamine and norepinephrine from stimulant use, this control becomes much more erratic.
 That often results in arrhythmias, the medical term for heart rhythm disturbances.
-It also results in blood vessel spasm and dilation of the heart’s filling and pumping chambers, interrupting blood flow.
+It also results in blood vessel spasms and dilation of the heart’s filling and pumping chambers, interrupting blood flow.
 When this happens, the heart may have its own blood supply reduced, leading to its inability to respond to increased body demands.
 This is known as ischemia, and it can result in damage to any organ or system that receives insufficient blood supply.
 For example, reduced supply to the brain can result in stroke, and reduced supply to the kidneys can result in renal failure.

 Begin Your Recovery Journey Today866-922-1350